vmware/weathervane/doc/userDocs/usersGuide.md

 ### Inter-pod affinity and anti-affinity<a name="pod-affinity"></a>

 With the Weathervane 2.1 release, configuration parameters were provided to manage the addition of pod affinity and anti-affinity rules with weights to the Weathervane pod manifests.
 This changes how the Weathervane pods are scheduled across Kubernetes nodes.
+These parameters will not need to be changed in typical use.

 | Parameter:                      | Description: |
 | ------------------------------- | ------------ |